microsoft/evodiff/README.md

 ----

 # Installation
 To download our code, we recommend creating a clean conda environment with python ```v3.8.5```.
-After installing Anaconda, you can do so by running

 ```
 conda create --name evodiff python=3.8.5
 ```

-In that new environment, to download our code, run:
+In that new environment, install EvoDiff:
 ```
 pip install evodiff
 pip install git+https://github.com/microsoft/evodiff.git # bleeding edge, current repo main branch
 ```
 You will also need to install PyTorch (we tested our models on ` v2.0.1 `), PyTorch Geometric, and PyTorch Scatter.

-Our downstream analysis scripts make use of a variety of tools we do not include in our package.
-To run the scripts, please download the following packages first:
+Our downstream analysis scripts make use of a variety of tools we do not include in our package installation.
+To run the scripts, please download the following packages in addition to EvoDiff:
 * [TM score](https://zhanggroup.org/TM-score/)
 * [Omegafold](https://github.com/HeliXonProtein/OmegaFold)
 * [ProteinMPNN](https://github.com/dauparas/ProteinMPNN)